tarasenya/ml-zoomcamp-hw/MidTermProject/README.md

 4. A variant of boosting tree models, LightGBM (which is pretty similar to XGBoost, but trees are build slightly different).

+5. A variant of boosting tree models, XGBoost.

-Since the last model has shown the best results it will be deployed inside a Flask application.
+Since the fourth model has shown the best results it will be deployed inside a Flask application.

 # Dependency and environment management
 We assume that <code>pipenv</code> has been installed.
 In order to install dependencies defined in <code>Pipfile.lock</code> execute (from a root folder of the project)